-- IELTS Academic: total 6.5 (at least 6.0 in each module)
+- IELTS Academic: total 6.5 with at least 6.0 in each component.

-- CAE and CPE: total 176 (at least 169 in each module)
+- CAE and CPE: total 176 with at least 169 in each component.

-- Trinity ISE: ISE II with distinctions in all four components
+- Trinity ISE: ISE II with distinctions in all four components.

 Find out more about our language requirements:

 Further research costs may be required, depending on your project requirements.

-Find out more about scholarships and funding opportunities:
+Search for scholarships and funding opportunities:

 Select your programme and preferred start date to begin your application.